rentle/embed-rentle/readme.md

 - padding options
 - custom class can be added to Gutenberg editor

 As said, only shop id/name is mandatory.
-Note that if you want to show product widget, you need to define all four settings (shop, location, category, product).
+You can customise the output by defining more settings, such as location, category and/or product.

 ### Using shortcode